 Once a patient is diagnosed with a stroke, hospitals or emergency rooms should administer tPA in under 60 minutes.
 Unfortunately, this 60 minute window is only achieved for less than 30% of all U.S. stroke patients.
 Older, minority and female patients tend to experience disparities in timely treatment.

-Pennsylvania Hospital Malpractice Law – Compensation for Stroke Misdiagnosis and Failure to Treat
+Compensation Available for Stroke Misdiagnosis and Failure to Treat in Pennsylvania

 Compensation may be available for stroke patients in Philadelphia, Delaware and Montgomery counties who suffered worse outcomes due to either 1. the hospital’s failure to diagnose stroke, or 2. the hospital’s failure to treat the stroke in a timely manner with tPA or endovascular treatment.
 Claims for financial compensation in a hospital stroke malpractice case include medical bills, lost wages and pain and suffering.